This time of change that we are living through is calling us to develop a new approach to leading ourselves and other people.

 And there are two more levels of benefits still to come.

 Einstein told us that we cannot solve a problem with the same level of thinking that created it.
 The volatile, uncertain, complex, and ambiguous (VUCA) world that we are living in is the direct result of the leadership decisions we have taken in the past, both individually and collectively.
-If we want to create a less volatile, uncertain, complex, and ambiguous world then we have to change the way we take decisions — both individually and collectively.
+So if we want to create a less volatile, uncertain, complex, and ambiguous world then we have to change the way we take decisions — both individually and collectively.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.